Autonomous · EU AI Act · 2026

 Your compliance cycle

-You do not need to redesign your stack.
-Start with existing docs and logs, then iterate in short compliance cycles with clear ownership across product, legal, and security.
+You do not need a new stack.
+Start with existing model cards and logs, then iterate in short cycles with clear ownership — realistic for organisations without a dedicated AI Act PMO.

 Explore full report